Calamivathan/HRTOOL/README.md

 * **🔢 Minimal Dependency**
   Built with Python and native binaries; no bloated packages, works in Windows WSL & Android Termux with QEMU i386 emulation.

+* 🔍 **Fast Hex-Based Search Tool** – Quickly scans multiple files using hex patterns instead of strings, with `tqdm`-powered progress bars and support for copying matched results.

+* 🧩 **Smart Archive Comparer** – Compares original and modified archives to detect file differences with precision and speed.
 ---

 ## 📂 Project Description